Sneak peek: My list of child development books for parents that will offer insights into your child’s behavior.

 Written by a top expert in the field, this book helps parents focus on building a strong relationship with their kids (which, by the way, helps their behavior too).

-A wonderful book if you are concerned about parenting kids during this high-anxiety time.
+A great book if you are concerned about parenting kids during this high-anxiety time.
 Wonderful advice from the founder of Child Mind Institute.
 Full of helpful examples from clinical practice.

 Related reading: Best Books for Baby Brain Development